ian-IBCIRL/CI-PP1-SunhillPilates/README.md

 * [Back to index](#index)
 * [Back to top of README.md](#about-my-project)

+I would add something like the following to a security/privacy page for the site.

-We are very aware of concerns around GDPR and data privacy and protection, so want you to know we understand the concerns and have worked hard to address those too.
-Our staff come from a medical health care background and so ensure comprehensive client confidentiality.
+"We are very aware of concerns around GDPR and data privacy and protection, so want you to know we understand the concerns and have worked hard to address those too.
+Our staff come from a medical health care background and so ensure comprehensive client confidentiality."

 **Why do we have data collection?**